ARTIST-Association/ARTIST/README.md

 .
 ├── artist # Parent package
 │   ├── core # Core functionality of ARTIST, e.g. raytracing, optimizers etc.
-│   ├── data_loader # Deals with loading data into ARTIST from different sources.
+│   ├── data_loader # Deals with loading data into ARTIST from different sources
-│   ├── field # Objects in the field, e.g. heliostats and target areas like receivers and calibration targets.
-│   ├── scenario # Functionality to create and load scenarios in ARTIST.
+│   ├── field # Objects in the field, e.g. heliostats and target areas like receivers and calibration targets │   ├── scenario # Functionality to create and load scenarios in ARTIST.
-│   ├── scene # Light sources and factors influencing the surroundings.
-│   └── util
+│   ├── scene # Light sources and factors influencing the surroundings │   └── util
 ├── tests
 │   ├── data
-│   │   ├── field_data # Real measurements from the PAINT database and STRAL that can be used in ARTIST.
-│   │   ├── scenarios # Scenarios describing an environment that can be loaded by ARTIST.
-│   │   └── ...
+│   │   ├── field_data # Real measurements from the PAINT database and STRAL that can be used in ARTIST │   │   ├── scenarios # Scenarios describing an environment that can be loaded by ARTIST │   │   └── ...
 │   ├── core
 │   ├── data_loader
 │   └── ...
-└── tutorials # Tutorials to help you get started with ARTIST.
+└── tutorials # Tutorials to help you get started with ARTIST
-    ├── data # Data accessed in the tutorials.
+    ├── data # Data accessed in the tutorials
-    │   ├── paint # Real measurements from the PAINT database.
-    │   ├── scenarios # Scenarios describing an environment that can be loaded by ARTIST.
-    │   └── stral Real # Measurements from STRAL.
+    │   ├── paint # Real measurements from the PAINT database │   ├── scenarios # Scenarios describing an environment that can be loaded by ARTIST │   └── stral Real # Measurements from STRAL
     └── ...
 ```